 Executive Order No. 13834, Efficient Federal Operations, directs agencies to meet statutory requirements relating renewable energy and electricity consumption.
-As identified in the DOE Sustainability Performance Division Sustainability Dashboard, the goal is for SRS to increase renewable energy as a percentage of total agency electric consumption.
+As identified in the DOE Sustainability Dashboard, managed by DOE's Sustainability Performance Division, the goal is for SRS to increase renewable energy as a percentage of total agency electric consumption.
 SRS has exceeded the renewable energy goal by generating power onsite from biomass.
 SRS no longer uses coal to generate energy.
 Using renewable energy at the Site is a high-level priority.
 The Biomass Cogeneration Facility, which uses wood chips as its primary fuel source and fuel oil and tires as a secondary fuel source, is in its eighth year of fully operating and plays a significant role in supporting renewable goals.